 Section 2.
 The Faculty Assembly, the Academic Senate, and the school faculty councils, are centers of independent initiative in investigating issues, recommending policies, and disseminating information.
 They are also fact-finding, deliberative, and consultative bodies, with authority to make studies, reports, and recommendations on all matters which have a significant bearing upon the work of the faculty.

 ARTICLE III: The Faculty Assembly.

 Section 1.
-The membership of the Faculty Assembly consists of all full-time faculty members (tenured and tenure-track faculty, non-tenure-track faculty, and librarians), and those who have retired from these positions.
+The membership of the Faculty Assembly consists of the faculty at large, including all full and part-time faculty members (tenured and tenure-track faculty, RTPC faculty, and librarians), and those who have retired from these positions.

 Section 2.
 While the Academic Senate is the representative body of the faculty at large for university-wide issues, when the Faculty Assembly is convened, it becomes the ultimate decision-making body of the faculty of the University.